James Green of Tweedle Farms on Hempin'

 And finally, if there are any people that you’d like to recognize from Tweedle Farms or the industry in general that have helped get the company to where it is now?

 There are so many people that have helped get us where we are today.
-This is in no particular order, but Matt Worthy is one, as I mentioned earlier, has literally been with us since the very beginning, before we were even into hemp.
+This is in no particular order, but Matt Worthy is one, as I mentioned earlier.
+He has literally been with us since the very beginning, before we were even into hemp.
 He can literally build/fix ANYTHING.
 He can also run any piece of farm equipment.
 He also pretty much works as hard as 3 regular workers.
 He lives on the farm full time and is in charge of all day to day operations.

 Another person I don’t know what I would do without is Andrew Gruver.
-He moved his whole family from California to work for Tweedle farms and has proven himself 1000 times over.
+He moved his whole family from California to work for Tweedle Farms and has proven himself 1000 times over.
 He is the chief of operations and runs the office/distribution center in Portland.
 He has a depth of knowledge about cannabis that is hard to rival.
-He ran 2 dispensaries in Santa Cruz prior to moving to Portland and that experience is such a perfect fit here at Tweedle.
+He ran two dispensaries in Santa Cruz prior to moving to Portland and that experience is such a perfect fit here at Tweedle.
 He also just has amazing leadership and customer service skills.
 His wife Ashley is also a crucial piece of the puzzle.
-Among many other things, She does all the bookkeeping and payroll which are both HUGE tasks.
+Among many other things, she does all the bookkeeping and payroll which are both HUGE tasks.

 My wife Flossie has not only put in many many hours of work for Tweedle Farms in various forms, but more importantly has been so supportive of me the entire time.
 There have been many times when I have just wanted to walk away due to indescribable amounts of stress/frustration, but she has always stuck by me and encouraged me to see the bigger picture, and I am very thankful for that.